 - A solid option if you want the most live and on-demand TV for the least money

 - Hulu Live starts you off with a free weeklong trial

 - Watch on Apple TV, Xbox One, Amazon Fire TV, Chromecast, Roku, computers, iOS and Android phones or tablets, and more

 - Hulu’s on-demand service is included

 Hulu Live is a great choice for people that want a lot of content.
 You’ll be able to watch live and on-demand TV through Hulu Live and TV Everywhere apps.
-You can stream on most devices, so you can watch from most places with Internet.
+You can stream on most devices, so you can watch from most places with the Internet.
 There’s also plenty of room for customization.
 You can add streaming for unlimited simultaneous devices, more space in your cloud-DVR, or even movie channels.
-Your subscription starts with a one-week trial and with no contracts, if you’re not satisfied you can cancel right away!
+Your subscription starts with a one-week trial and, with no contracts, if you’re not satisfied you can cancel right away!

 Our Hulu with Live TV review can tell you more.

 Sling TV is the cheapest streaming option, especially when it comes to sports streaming.
 Packages start at $30 per month and you’re going to watch Sling Orange, which includes multiple ESPN networks, including ESPN2.
 You’ll have around 30 channels but will be able to add several add-on channels if you want to increase your lineup.
 You can stream on most of the popular streaming and mobile devices.
 Here is more on Sling TV:

 - Great option if you’re on a budget but still want popular channels

 - 30+ channels are offered in Sling Orange – other plans available